-- Scripts: when managing Linux or Windows systems you might want to automate daily repetitive tasks.
-With Python you can definitely do that.
-And just with few lines of code.
+• Scripts: when managing Linux or Windows systems you might want to automate daily repetitive tasks.
+With Python, you can do that.
+And just with a few lines of code.

 If you are getting started with Python the first step is to understand how to write and run simple Python programs on your computer.